How to Create a Digital Healthcare App

 💰 How Much Does Digital Healthcare App Development Cost?

-The cost of the development will significantly depend on what special features (in other words, what healthcare industry you're operating in) you choose.
+The cost of the medical application development will significantly depend on what special features (in other words, what healthcare industry you're operating in) you choose.
 Here's a rough estimation of what costs might look like.

-Digital Healthcare Features Estimated in Hours
+Digital Healthcare Features & Development Stage Estimated in Hours

 Using React Native